oroinc/documentation/frontend/storefront/layouts/index.rst

         <div{{ block('block_attributes') }}>{{ block_widget(block) }}</div>
     {% endblock %}

-Next, we redefined the `imports/datagrid_toolbar/layout.html.twig` block in the |ProductBundle| which resulted in the following code:
+Next, we redefined the `imports/datagrid_toolbar/layout.html.twig` block in the :ref:`ProductBundle <bundle-docs-commerce-product-bundle>` which resulted in the following code:

 .. code-block:: twig
    :linenos: